 Since his election, Pope Francis has not only rejuvenated the Catholic Church but has single handily refreshed the way the secular world traditionally sees the message of Christ.
 He's added, so to say, a new lens through which we as Catholics see ourselves and our church, through the lenses of dialogue and mercy.

 Working in Catholic Media over the past years, many of my colleagues would agree with me when I say that the election of this humble Jesuit has somehow supercharged the zeal with which we cover Catholic news.
 There hasn't been a dry period for Catholic/Christian stories since his election and he continues to surprise the world with his comments, energy and direction which in turn, has given us media people, a seemingly endless supply of stories to cover.
-It's as though the election of Cardinal Bergolio, four years ago, was a massive stone thrown into the sea causing not ripples, but tsunamis of news stories.
+It's as though the election of Cardinal Bergolio, five years ago, was a massive stone thrown into the sea causing not ripples, but tsunamis of news stories.

-Now, for years later, it is simply amazing to see many of the big secular media outlets, some of those who have been traditionally anti-Catholic, now reporting on his message.
+Now, five years later, it is simply amazing to see many of the big secular media outlets, some of those who have been traditionally anti-Catholic, now reporting on his message.
 Why?
 It's because the world has never seen such a powerful world figure, be such a stunning contradiction to all that the materialistic world holds near and dear, and speak so simplistically, live so humbly and love so mercifully.
 This Pope moves to tears even the most rigid of hearts.

 Salt and Light Catholic Media Foundation – Born on the wings of World Youth Day 2002 in Canada, Salt + Light is a unique instrument of the New Evangelization.
 It is dedicated to being – and helping others become – the salt of the earth and the light of the world.
 Our mission is to proclaim Jesus Christ and the joy of the Gospel to the world by telling stories of hope that bring people closer to Christ and the Catholic faith.